100% Grass-Fed Whey Protein Powder

 Although many "grass-fed" brands source from grassfed-finished dairy outfits, you are unlikely ever to see that spelled out on the label.

 Full disclosure of the facts like "Grass-Fed Finished Whey", however, doesn't attract the same premiums as a plastic tub that screams in bold font - "100% grass-fed whey protein concentrate".

 Entire Life on Pasture - Defined

-The reality is that when you read a protein product label that claims, “grassfed protein”, if the label/website doesn't specify what percentage of their herd's diet is grass/silage, OR if the label claims "100% grassfed", you should simply walk away.
+The reality is that when you read a whey protein product label that claims, "grass-fed protein," if the label/website doesn't specify what percentage of their herd's diet is grass/silage, OR if the label claims "100% grassfed", you should walk away.
 At this point, it's fair to question the brand's integrity.